SXNPYN/CoBreeder_for_GhostWolves/README.md

 Note: neither of these options edit the original files.
 Your original data will be left untouched and this will only apply to the current run.

+## Priority Calculations

+Previous tools allow breeding program managers to manually specify "priority individuals", individuals that have desirable characteristics and must be included in solutions.
+This program allows for this, but also builds upon this idea with dynamic priority calculations, which compare individuals to their peers and assign each individual a score between 0 and 100, where 100 is the maximum priority value.
+This allows for individuals to be ranked by priority.

+The top x individuals are selected to fall into the priority set, representing individuals that must be included in solutions, whilst the more complex priority values can be used in some objective functions.

+Priority calculations consider various factors including whether individuals are proven and the number of mates and ghost alleles that they have compared to their competitors.
+If priority calculations are enabled, you will be prompted to provide a weight for ghost alleles.
+This is a number between 0 and 1.0, where 0 represents completely ignoring ghost alleles in favour of number of mates, and 1.0 means only considering number of mates and ignoring the number of ghost alleles.
+0.5 will strike a balance between these.
+It is recommended to prioritise ghost alleles more heavily at the start and increase emphasis on the number of mates if there are unforeseen circumstances (e.g. individuals are proving hard to capture).

 ## Outputs